hernad/harbour/README.md

    - small interest
    - can be changed if there is *users's* interest
 - windows/cygwin
-     I suppose this is used by ... nobody, so candidate for removal is nobody
+     I suppose this is used by ... nobody, so candidate for removal
 - linux (32 bit)
    - also "rear animal"

-### 4.3.3 NO support
+### 4.3.3 DROP support

 Support for these platforms/compilers is removed (or in the process of removal):
 * Operating systems: